-Subject to certain limitations and requirements (including a minimum holding period), Italian resident individuals not acting in connection with an entrepreneurial activity or social security entities pursuant to Legislative Decree No. 509/1994 and Legislative Decree No. 103/1996 may be exempt from any income taxation, including the imposta sostitutiva, on interest, premium and other income relating to the Notes if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets the requirements set forth in Article 1 (100-114) of the Finance Act 2017, Article 1 (211-215) of the Finance Act 2019 or Article 13-bis of the Finance Act 2020.
+Subject to certain limitations and requirements (including a minimum holding period), Pension Funds, Italian resident individuals not acting in connection with an entrepreneurial activity or social security entities pursuant to Legislative Decree No. 509/1994 and Legislative Decree No. 103/1996 may be exempt from any income taxation, including the imposta sostitutiva, on interest, premium and other income relating to the Notes if the Notes are included in a long-term savings account (piano di risparmio a lungo termine) that meets the requirements set forth in Article 1 (100-114) of the Finance Act 2017, as subsequently amended and supplemented (including by Article 136 of Law Decree No. 34 of 19 May 2020), Article 1 (211-215) of the Finance Act 2019, as subsequently amended and supplemented, or Article 13-bis of the Fiscal Decree linked to the Finance Act 2020, as subsequently amended and supplemented (including by Article 136 of Law Decree No. 34 of 19 May 2020).